ALL ABOUT becky

 About becky

-Children do not grow up cherishing folders on a hard drive.
 They grow up seeing themselves on the walls.
 They flip through albums.
-They absorb the quiet message that they belong here, that their story matters.
-That doesn’t happen by accident.
-It happens through physical photographs, thoughtfully created and intentionally preserved.
+They absorb the quiet message that their story mattered enough to preserve.

 “So kind and gentle with my boys- you can tell she has littles of her own.”